daipendency/daipendency-mcp/README.md

 #### `get_dependency_docs`

-Extract documentation and public API for a dependency of a local project.
+Extract narrative and API documentation for a dependency of a local project.

 Parameters: